-The Shadow stared ahead like it was looking at something invisible.
+The Shadow stared ahead like it was observing something invisible.
 "Time is a mysterious thing, Evina.
 It's not a straight line like you might imagine.
 It splits into thousands of branches and merges at times into fixed events.
-But one thing is for sure, it is always moving."
+But one thing is for sure; it is always moving."

 "What is that supposed to mean?"

 The Shadow gestured toward the trolley.
 "Why don't you take a ride and see for yourself?"
 The two of them stepped onto the trolley, the bell rang, and it rolled along its tracks down the city street.

 "So, will this take me where I need to go?"